 Tonya Rice is a Licensed Professional Counselor (LPC) in the State of Michigan with over 10 years of experience.
 She has earned her Bachelor’s degree in Family Life Education and her Master’s degree in Counseling, both from Spring Arbor University.
-Tonya has an extensive background in working with individuals (children, adolescents, adults and seniors), families and couples.
+Tonya has an extensive background in working with individuals (adolescents, adults and seniors), and families.
 She specializes in working with such disorders as depression, anxiety, low self-esteem, ADHD, survivors of abuse, Bipolar disorder, co-dependency, divorce recovery, grief and loss, pre-marital and marital counseling, OCD, parenting issues, PTSD, self injury, women’s issues and relationship issues.

 Tonya is positive, encouraging, caring, non-judgmental, understanding and compassionate.
 Her approach to counseling is to get to the root of the issue to facilitate true and long lasting change.
 Tonya’s counseling techniques include cognitive behavioral, client centered, psycho-educational, supportive, insight and play therapy techniques as well as biblical based psychotherapy.